jundalisay/sp/content/en/research/aristotle/meteorology/book-2/part-08.md

 ---

-Wet and dry must both give rise to an evaporation.
+Wet and dry both cause evaporation.

-Earthquakes are a necessary consequence of this fact.
-The earth is essentially dry, but rain fills it with moisture.
+Earthquakes are a necessary consequence of this evaporation.

+The earth is dry.
+But rain fills it with moisture.

 Then the sun and its own fire warm it and give rise to a quantity of wind both outside and inside it.

 This wind sometimes flows outwards in a single body, sometimes inwards, and sometimes it is divided.
 All these are necessary laws.

 Next we must find out what body has the greatest motive force.
 This will certainly be the body that naturally moves farthest and is most violent.

-Now that which has the most rapid motion is necessarily the most violent; for its swiftness gives its impact the greatest force.
+That which has the most rapid motion is necessarily the most violent; for its swiftness gives its impact the greatest force.

 Again, the rarest body, that which can most readily pass through every other body, is that which naturally moves farthest.
 Wind satisfies these conditions in the highest degree (fire only becomes flame and moves rapidly when wind accompanies it): so that not water nor earth